 Key Takeaways

-What this means practically is that if you have EDS, there is a meaningful chance you also have either or both of the other conditions, whether diagnosed or not.
-And when all three are active, each one can amplify the others.
+Practically, if you have hEDS there is a meaningful chance you also have one or both of the other two, diagnosed or not.
+When all three are active, each one amplifies the others, and a flare in one system pulls the rest down with it.

 A POTS episode reduces blood flow to muscles, which worsens fatigue, which reduces muscle tone, which increases joint instability.
 An MCAS reaction triggers inflammation, which affects connective tissue, which can change how your joints feel and behave.
 EDS-related joint instability in the spine or ribcage can compress structures involved in autonomic regulation, potentially worsening POTS symptoms.

 These are not theoretical connections.
-Many people with this triad describe days where everything flares at once, and nothing responds the way it does when only one condition is active.
+Anyone living the trifecta knows the days where everything flares at once, and nothing responds the way it does when only one condition is loud.

 What You Miss When You Track Only Joints

 When a subluxation happens on a day you were also in a POTS flare, did the POTS contribute to the event?
-When your pain is higher than usual on a Wednesday, is that because of a structural issue, or because you had an MCAS reaction the evening before that raised your systemic inflammation?
+When your body-wide pain is higher than usual on a Wednesday, is that a structural issue, or did an MCAS reaction the evening before raise your systemic inflammation and prime everything to give out?

 If you only track joint events, you cannot answer those questions.
 You end up with a list of bad joint days and no insight into why some days are worse than others.